cbednarski/hostess/README.md

 Download a [precompiled release](https://github.com/cbednarski/hostess/releases) from GitHub.

+Builds are supported for OSX, Linux, Windows, and RaspberryPi.

 ### Usage

     hostess add domain ip   # Add or replace a hosts entry for this domain pointing to this IP